kipcole9/money/README.md

     {:ok, Money.new(:AUD, "138.6200")}

     iex> Money.to_currency Money.new(:USD, 100) , :AUDD, %{USD: Decimal.new(1), AUD: Decimal.new("0.7345")}
-    {:error, {Cldr.UnknownCurrencyError, "The currency :AUDD is invalid"}}
+    {:error, {Money.UnknownCurrencyError, "The currency :AUDD is not known."}}

     iex> Money.to_currency!
 Money.new(:USD, 100), :XXX
     ** (Money.ExchangeRateError) No exchange rate is available for currency :XXX